temitoppy/theDOM/README.md

 # theDOM
-In the beginning there was the DON
+In the beginning there was the DOM
+### Things covered